ez-engines/ez-permissions/README.md

 **Ez Permissions** (read as "easy permissions") - one of the [ez-engines](https://github.com/ez-engines) collection that helps easily add permissions interface to your [Rails](http://rubyonrails.org/) application.

 - Most advanced RBAC model:
-- Flexible tool with simple DSL and confguration
+- Flexible tool with simple DSL and configuration
 - All in one solution
-- Convetion over configuration principles.
+- Convention over configuration principles.
 - Depends on [ez-core](https://github.com/ez-engines/ez-core)

 ## Installation